(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 What’s more Christmassy in the desert than a garden full of cacti dressed up in their holiday finest?
 You’ll find a three-acre cactus garden covered in glittery Christmas delight at the Ethel M Chocolate Factory.

-The best part of it all is that admission into this cacti wonderland is completely free!
-The lights are on from November 5th until January 1st from dusk till 10 pm, so stop in to see this unique Christmas light show.
+The best part is that admission into this cacti wonderland is just $2!
+The lights are on from November 3rd until Decemer 31st from 5 pm to 10 pm, so stop in to see this unique Christmas light show.

 Oh, and by the way, Santa is on hand nightly for pictures!